 Whenever you play a cash game, a sit and go or a tournament on the WSOP site, you accumulate action player points.
 The APPs are calculated according to how much rake you contribute in cash games or how much in fees you pay when playing sit and go’s and tournaments.

-The number of APPs you collect in a month determines your Poker Rewards “loyalty status.”
-Your status level then determines how much cash you can get back.
+The number of APPs you collect in a month determines your Poker Rewards loyalty status.
+Your status level then determines the exchange rate for turning your points into cash.
 You accrue APPs at the following rates: